 U.S. Pension Plan.
-In the United States, the Company maintains a defined benefit pension plan (the "U.S. Pension Plan") for certain eligible employees in which all U.S.-based NEOs participate.
+In the United States, the Company maintains a defined benefit pension plan (the "U.S. Pension Plan") for certain eligible employees in which Messrs.
+Donahue, Clothier, Gifford and Novaes participate.
 The U.S. Pension Plan is designed and administered to qualify under Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code").
+The U.S. Pension Plan was closed to employees hired after December 31, 2018.
 The U.S. Pension Plan provides normal retirement benefits at age 65 based on the average of the five highest consecutive years of earnings in the last ten years prior to employment termination.
 For purposes of the U.S. Pension Plan, earnings consist of salary excluding any bonus.
 These average earnings are multiplied by 1.25% and by years of service, which yields the annual Company-funded pension benefit.
-Under U.S. federal law for 2022, benefits from the U.S. Pension Plan are limited to \$245,000 per year and may be based only on the first \$305,000 of an employee's annual earnings.
+Under U.S. federal law for 2023, benefits from the U.S. Pension Plan are limited to \$265,000 per year and may be based only on the first \$330,000 of an employee's annual earnings.

 Senior Executive Retirement Plan.
 Because of the benefit limits under the U.S. Pension Plan described above, the Company provides additional retirement benefits to Messrs.
-Donahue, Gifford, Novaes and Bourque under the Senior Executive Retirement Plan ("SERP").
+Donahue, Gifford and Novaes under the Senior Executive Retirement Plan ("SERP").
 The annual benefit for executives eligible to participate in the SERP is based upon a formula equal to (i) 2.0% of the average of the five highest consecutive years of earnings (consisting of salary and bonus, but excluding stock compensation, and determined without regard to the limits imposed on tax-qualified plans) during the last 10 years of employment times years of service up to twenty years plus (ii) 1.45% of such average earnings for the next fifteen years of service plus (iii) at the discretion of the Committee, 1% of such average earnings for years of service beyond thirty-five years less (iv) Social Security old-age benefits attributable to employment with the Company and the Company-funded portion of the executive's pension plan benefits.
 In the case of Mr. Gifford, the SERP is also reduced by his benefit under the Company's Restoration Plan (described below).
 The ultimate amount to be paid to each NEO under the SERP is subject to interest rate sensitivity.
-See footnote 4 on page 61 for more information.
+See footnote 4 on page 59 for more information.